CCMMMA/wacommplusplus/README.md

 It is used to compute the transport and diffusion of pollutants for assessing the water quality for mussel farming and fish breeding.

-In WaComM, several basic algorithms have been optimized, and in order to improve its performance on a High-Performance Computing environment, some features like restarting and parallelization techniques in shared memory environments have been added.
+In WaComM, several basic algorithms have been optimized and to improve its performance on a High-Performance Computing environment, some features like restarting and parallelization techniques in shared memory environments have been added.